syrtcevvi/rust-esp32-embedded-sdmmc/README.md

 - SCLK  (sclk):         GPIO18
 - CS    (cs):           GPIO5

 > Connect the `VCC` pin of the `sd-card module` to the 5V source.
 In case of 3.3V the `sd` card won't respond to any command and you will get an error `TimeoutACommand`.
-But actually you should check the datasheet of your `sd` card to check the appropriate voltage.
+But actually you should check the datasheet of your `sd-card module` to check the appropriate voltage.
 VCC   (vcc):          5V

 The `spi` bus can be used `exclusively` or can be shared among different devices.
 So, examples are implemented for both situations.